top of page

 Gay, Bisexual, Transgender.
 I is Intersex and Q is Queer.

-Q is Qeer and Questioning.
+Q is Queer and Questioning.
 It’s those who are still exploring.

 What is the IA?
 Intersectionality?
 No?